Skip to content

 WebRTC P2P Demo (Linux)

-A simple WebRTC peer-to-peer one-way audio + video call demo with a Node.js signaling server and console clients using native C++ WebRTC bindings.
-The caller captures audio from the microphone and video from the camera; the callee plays audio through speakers and displays video in an X11 window.
+A simple WebRTC peer-to-peer bidirectional audio + video call demo with a Node.js signaling server and console clients using native C++ WebRTC bindings.
+Each client can independently send or receive audio and video, controlled via configuration.
+Video is displayed in an X11 window.

 Architecture